microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-external-groups.md

 [External groups](/graph/api/resources/externalgroup?view=graph-rest-beta&preserve-view=true) allow you to manage permissions to view [external items](/graph/api/resources/externalitem?view=graph-rest-beta&preserve-view=true) in a Microsoft Graph connection, and connect to data sources outside Azure Active Directory groups.

-For data sources that rely on Azure Active Directory users and groups, you set permissions on external items by associating the access control list (ACL) with an Azure Active Directory user and group ID, when creating or updating the external items.
+For data sources that rely on Azure Active Directory users and groups, you set permissions on external items by associating an access control list (ACL) with an Azure Active Directory user and group ID, when creating or updating the external items.
 For example see: [Create a custom item](/graph/api/externalconnection-put-items?view=graph-rest-beta&preserve-view=true).

 However, for data sources that use non-Azure Active Directory groups (non-Azure AD groups), or group-like constructs, like Salesforce Profiles, Dynamics Business Units, SharePoint groups, ServiceNow local groups, Confluence local groups etc., we recommended that you use **external groups**, a new feature of Microsoft Graph connectors.